codeandmedia/zola_easydocs_theme/content/content/taxonomies.md

-+++
+---
-title = "Taxonomies"
+title: Taxonomies
-weight = 90
+weight: 90
-+++
+---

 Zola has built-in support for taxonomies.
 Taxonomies are a way for users to group content according to user-defined categories.

 ## Definitions

 - Taxonomy: A category that can be used to group content
 - Term: A specific group within a taxonomy
 - Value: A piece of content that can be associated with a term

 ## Example: a movie website